 Wal-Mart's push to get its top suppliers to toe the RFID party line is going nowhere fast, a research firm said Tuesday.

-The problem isn't just money spent in the short term, said Christine Spivey Overby, a senior analyst with Forrester, and the author of the report, even though the RFID startup costs and one year's worth of maintenance isn't chicken feed: $9.1 million, on average for a typical supplier complying with Wal-Mart's demands.
+The problem isn't just money spent in the short term, said Christine Spivey Overby, a Forrester senior analyst and the author of the report, even though the RFID startup costs and one year's worth of maintenance isn't chicken feed--$9.1 million, on average for a typical supplier complying with Wal-Mart's demands.

 "The technology is not ready and there is a lack of deep expertise in the industry to help suppliers implement RFID," Overby said.
 Worse, "there is no business case for most suppliers in the short term."